 “We have PTO strain when more than one employee requests time off due to small staff size, especially around the holidays.
 How do we manage without demotivating?”

-Get ahead of the inevitable with an end-of-year PTO reminder.
+- Send a Fourth Quarter PTO Reminder: Get ahead of the inevitable with an end-of-year PTO reminder.
 Encourage team members to check their balances and remind employees of your policy—do days roll over, or expire?
 Are holiday PTO requests considered on a first-come, first-serve basis?

-If PTO days expire at the end of the year, the mad dash to take time off is almost inevitable.
+- Switch to a Rollover Approach: If PTO days expire at the end of the year, the mad dash to take time off is almost inevitable.
 Consider allowing a certain number of days to rollover up to a certain limit—some team members may prefer to take a bigger block of time off in the next year, reducing holiday strain.

+- Vacation Blackout Periods: As previously mentioned, blackout days are often essential to certain industries.
 If you need all hands on deck during the holidays, consider a vacation blackout period.
 PTO is offered optionally and at employers’ discretion, so you have the ability to block off periods of time when no PTO requests will be approved.
-If you go this route, be sure to make it a part of your official PTO policy—don’t surprise employees with it at the end of they ear.
+If you go this route, be sure to make it a part of your official PTO policy—don’t surprise employees with it at the end of the year.

 - Consider a PTO Audit: A PTO audit is an essential part of ongoing HR compliance.
 In some cases, conducting a time-off policy audit may require a few small adjustments to accommodate an organization’s workforce.
 In others, such as the COVID-19 pandemic, a PTO review could save your organization from financial ruin.
 Communicate any updates with the following template.